From Friday, 21 August 2020, many businesses will be required to have a COVID Marshal.

 Roadmap for easing COVID-19 restrictions

-The South Australian Government has released a Roadmap for Easing Covid-19 Restrictions with Step 3 coming into effect Monday 29 June 2020.
+The South Australian Government released it's Roadmap for Easing Covid-19 Restrictions.
+Step 3 came into effect Monday 29 June 2020.

 Step 3 is a simplified principle-based approach (except for some high-risk activities).

 From Wednesday 5 August 2020, the following restriction was put into place:

 - Food and beverages (including alcohol) are only consumed by patrons while seated at tables, away from any bar or ordering area

 - Social distancing measures must still be followed.
 These have been changed to 1 person per 2 square metres.